firatakandere/mc-discord-login/README.md

 - [x] Auto-unregister when someone leaves Discord Guild.
 - [x] Who's online command for Discord.
 - [x] Show # of online users / total capacity on Discord Bot's description.
-- [ ] Add retry limit to register as brute force prevention.
 - [ ] Add configuration for what should be prevented.
 - [ ] Bidirectional communication.